On the singularities of the spectral shift function for some tight-binding models: Introduction

 Actually, the singularities of the SSF at the spectral thresholds are described in terms of some explicit effective "Berezin-Toeplitz" type operators (see \eqref{eq:raj+} for a precise definition).
-Hence and under suitable condition, we give the main terms of the asymptotics expansions of $\xi(\lambda;H_h^\pm,H_h)$ as $\lambda \to z_0$ (see Corollary \ref{cor4:mr} and Theorem \ref{theo:fin} for the general case, and Corollaries \ref{cor:lev-}, \ref{cor:fin1} for power-like and exponential decay perturbations).
-In particular, if the perturbation is positive then the limits
+Hence and under suitable condition, we give the main terms of the asymptotic expansions of $\xi(\lambda;H^\pm,H_Q)$ as $\lambda \to z_0 \in \{\mu_s,\frac4{h^2}+\mu_s\}$ (see Corollary \ref{cor4:mr} and Theorem \ref{theo:fin} for the general case, and Corollaries \ref{cor:lev-}, \ref{cor:fin1} for power-like and exponential decay perturbations).
+In particular, if $V > 0$, then

-exist and are equal to positive constants depending on the decay rate of $V_h$ at infinity (see Theorem \ref{theo:levin1} and Corollary \ref{cor:levin1}).
+exist and are equal to positive constants depending on the decay rate of $V$ at infinity (see Theorem \ref{theo:levin1} and Corollary \ref{cor:levin1}).
 This can be interpreted as generalized Levinson formulae (see the original work \cite{lev} or the survey article \cite{rob}).